revaturelabs/interviewquestions/Java/Collections/QueueInterface.md

 ## Problem Solving

-1. What are AA, BB, CC and DD?
+16. What are AA, BB, CC and DD?

 ``` java
 ArrayDeque<Integer> ad = new ArrayDeque<>();
 ```
-a. ad.AA(e): to insert an element at the front end
+a. ad.AA(e): to insert an element at the front end.<br>
-b. ad.BB(e): to get an element from the rear end
+b. ad.BB(e): to get an element from the rear end.<br>
-c. ad.CC(e): to insert an element at the rear end.
+c. ad.CC(e): to insert an element at the rear end.<br>
-d. ad.DD(e): to get an element from the front end
+d. ad.DD(e): to get an element from the front end.

 <details>